aleshaleksey/fansys23/08-spell-list.md

 **Description**: Create a solid, physical barrier of earth with a radius of **up to** 15ft around the target.
 The barrier gives total cover and total concealment to targets within it.
 Dealing physical damage to the barrier (HiT=10, HP=10, damage reduction(except "esoteric")=10) in one turn opens a window big enough for a small size entity to enter freely (or a medium entity to squeeze through).
 At the end of the turn the barrier resets.

+**Limitation**:
+- If, while the spell is active, the target of the spell moves or was moved since the start of the caster's last turn, the caster must make a Threshold=15 concentration save or lose the spell.
+This save is eschewed if the spell is cast with at least 5 MP dice.

 **Special**:
 - If the spell is cast as a reaction, it cannot be upcast, and lasts for 1 minute.
 - If the attack is a rectilinear effect and the barrier crosses its path, the target is affected as if it is inside the barrier.